PHIL 117: Confucius, Buddha, and Socrates

 PHIL 231: Philosophy of Mind

 Is there anything about the human mind that cannot in principle be understood scientifically?
 Are we just complex physical machines?
 This course looks at recent attempts to answer such questions.
 Students examine the philosophical foundations of various approaches to the study of the mind and consider the possible moral and social implications of these approaches with respect to questions of free will, personal identity, and our responsibility for our actions.
 Offered annually.
-Also counts toward neuroscience concentration.

 PHIL 233: Kierkegaard and Existentialism

 An introduction to Kierkegaard's work and to existentialism, this course emphasizes the aesthetic, ethical, and religious "stages on life's way."
 Existential questions concerning the meaning of human existence, passion and faith, freedom and choice, despair, and the absurd are examined.
 Offered annually.
-Also counts toward Nordic studies major and concentration.

 PHIL 235: Ancient Greek Philosophy

 This course surveys the origins and development of ancient Greek philosophy from the Presocratics in the 6th century BCE through Plato and Aristotle in the 4th century BCE.
 Students read and analyze primary texts in translation in order to examine the historical foundations of philosophical issues in cosmogony, natural philosophy, metaphysics, epistemology, logic, psychology, and ethics.
 As time permits, the course may include writings from one or more of the Hellenistic schools of Epicureans, Stoics, and Skeptics.
 Offered annually.
-Also counts toward ancient studies major.

 Prerequisite: one course in philosophy or permission of instructor.